crypt0miester/novus-mundus/README.md

       * destruction of units only.
       * 20 max minted per round
       * 500 max ever exist

- 	- Novus Tech: Iron Dome
-      * cost = 30 Sol
-      * defends against the nuclear and fighter jet
-      * Burnt after used or attacked
-      * bonus novi: 100_000
-      * only 50% of nuclear is effective
-      * only 80% of fighter jets is effective
-      * 20 max minted per round
-      * 100 max ever exist

  	- Novus Tech: Bunker
    	  * cost = 20 Sol